 The Upper School science program builds upon the foundation provided in the Lower and Middle Schools.
 The Upper School student has gained competence in the use of the basic tools of science and is able to employ a variety of scientific methods to answer questions about events in the world around him.
 Experimental skills developed prior to Form III are used extensively in laboratory investigations.
 Data analysis skills are expanded in the Upper School to exploit statistical analysis strategies, such as functional regressions and standard deviations.
-Practical applications of science, such as environmental sustainability, bioethics, engineering projects and alternative fuels, are explored in every course.
+Practical applications of science, such as environmental sustainability, bioethics, engineering projects, and alternative fuels, are explored in every course.
 Following completion of the Upper School science requirement, students should be able to organize and master a large amount of information.
-They should be able to pose questions as the basis for an investigation, carry out an experiment to confirm or refute their hypothesis, and write a report that presents their findings and suggests avenues for future experimentation and research.
+They should be able to pose questions as the basis for an investigation, carry out an experiment to con rm or refute their hypothesis, and write a report that presents their findings and suggests avenues for future experimentation and research.

 Browning’s membership in the Black Rock Forest Consortium provides an excellent resource for science studies as well as opportunities for interdisciplinary work.

 This required Form III laboratory science course is a survey of molecular biology, patterns of inheritance, human genetics and evolution, concluding with a rigorous analysis of invertebrate and vertebrate organisms.
 Laboratory investigations are used as critical learning tools.
 The year concludes with an individualized science investigation at Black Rock Forest, which serves as an excellent laboratory for students to examine data and make sound inferences.
 Text: Miller and Levine, Biology.